JayJay247in/Full-Stack-Application/README.md

     ```bash
     git clone https://github.com/JayJay247in/-Full-Stack-Application_part1.git
-    cd Full-Stack-Application_part1
+    cd Full-Stack-Application
     ```

-    Replace `https://github.com/JayJay247in/-Full-Stack-Application_part1.git` with the URL of your forked repository.
+    Replace `https://github.com/JayJay247in/-Full-Stack-Application.git` with the URL of your forked repository.
-    Replace `Full-Stack-Application_part1` with the name of the project directory.
+    Replace `Full-Stack-Application` with the name of the project directory.

 2.  **Create a Virtual Environment (Recommended):**